ranefattesingh/mastering-software-engineering/README.md

-# This repo contains my learning journey
+# This repo contains my learning journey as a Senior Software Engineer